German False Friends List- German words that SOUND like English

 Rente

-sounds like rent
+This word sounds like ‘rent’.

 You can pay your Rent (miete) with your Rente (pension)